 little is known of how the policy represented by the Declaration was first given form.

-Four, to perhaps five men were chiefly concerned in the labour-the Earl of Balfour, the late Sir Mark Sykes, and Messrs.
+Four, to perhaps five men, were chiefly concerned in the labor-the Earl of Balfour, the late Sir Mark Sykes, and Messrs.
 Weizmann and Sokolov, with perhaps Lord Rothchild as a figure in the background.